bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Well, the offsets are correct, but you may notice something - that the flight on the 5th is still going to be wrong.
 When you apply the -5 offset to the 12:00 UTC time, you get 7 AM, but the flight is always supposed to leave at 6 AM local time.
 So, we're right back where we started.

+> Note: Once again, notice that using whole numbers for the offset will break down as soon as you go international and have to contend with places that have UTC offsets on the half or quarter-hour.

 ### Bug 4 - Trying to Adjust for DST Downstream

 What a lot of engineers will do at this point is go "Ah, ok, so I need to add an extra hour to the time on the front end, when it's in a location that observes DST to account for the offset changing."